 Lay him down on the bed or the floor.
-Take a good sized portion of lube and apply to his entire stick with an emphasis on the head.
+Take a good-sized portion of lube and apply it to his entire stick with an emphasis on the head.
 Then, slowly squat on top of his rod until you are past the head.

 I don’t recommend getting on your back first because you won’t feel like you have any control.

 If I haven’t mentioned this before, I will it now.
 Sex, (particularly anal), is all in the mind.
 This means you need to be part of the process and not play a passive role.